 Chris Reeves is an art historian, artist, and writer.
 His work often looks at the attempts and effects of social and collaborative turns in art historical moments ca. 1950-today.
 He is one half of the artists' book imprint Thingstead, and the coordinator of "Expanded Art History for Plants," a series of art historical lectures to be held in greenhouses.
 He is currently working on a book about the world's worst orchestra while working towards a phd in art history at the University of Illinois at Chicago.

 Zach Scott is a new media artist based in Chicago.
 He incorporates elements of randomization, loops, and chance composition to create endless websites, light installations, videos, and animations.
 He is interested in the boundaries between participation and spectatorship.

 Lauren C. Sudbrink lives and works in Chicago.
 Her work is at the intersection of performance, photography, and sculpture, investigating the ways and forms in which the social apparatus affects the body.
 She received her BFA from the University of Minnesota Twin Cities in 2009, and her MFA from the University of Illinois at Chicago in 2015.

 Reality Bytes is an immersive tech agency that provides VR, AR, and 360 services for education, entertainment, and enterprise.
 Their one-stop-shop guides you from an introduction to the technology through its successful deployment into your needs.

-Rendr is actively seeking sponsors to help fund this not-for-profit event.
+Rendr is actively seeking sponsors to help fund our not-for-profit events.
 All sponsors will receive recognition via the website, and substantial donors will receive consideration on posters and marketing materials.
 For more information about how you or your business can contribute, please email firstname.lastname@example.org.